cuga-rajal/hgauth/README.md

 An Opensim authentication module that can enforce a Web Form submission before allowing inbound HG teleport

-Version 1.0.3, December 7, 2022
+Version 1.0.4, December 17, 2024

 -----
 **Summary**

 This is a re-write of Project Sasha which has not been developed since 2018.

-It is a set of PHP scripts that provide a way to enforce inbound HG teleporting avatars (from other grids) to agree to terms presented on a web page, before they are allowed to enter.
+This is a set of PHP scripts that provide a way to enforce inbound HG teleporting avatars (from other grids) to agree to terms presented on a web page, before they are allowed to enter.

+December 2024: I have re-written this to be compatible with the latest viewers and OS server versions.
+It now uses UUIDs for authentication.

 Although I am not aware of any issues, please use it at your own risk.

 -----
 **How it works**

-Avatars attempting to HG teleport to a grid with this package installed, will receive a rejection dialog in the Viewer with a customizable message and an external link.
+Avatars attempting to HG teleport to a grid for the first time with this package installed, will receive a rejection dialog in the Viewer that contains a customizable message and an external link.
 Clicking that link will take them to an external web page with an on-page message and a form.
-The web form pre-fills their avatar address so they can not enter it manually.
-They are asked to confirm or reject the agreement.
 Clicking the Confirm/Yes button on the form will authorize them for future inbound HG teleports.

-The package prevents the avatar name from being altered and prevents submitting avatar names other than the one actually used in the viewer.
+The current implementation authenticates based on avatar's UUID in the viewer and prevents this from being altered.
+The web form has security features to prevent a variety of misuses.

 The verbiage on the web page can be changed or adapted to suit your needs.
 Project Sasha was originally developed to enforce legal requirements of GDPR for